saicharankarasala/Docker-Kubernetes-Training/Definitions.md

 ### Q: What is Minikube?
 **A:** Minikube is like a practice field for Kubernetes! 🏟️ It runs a small Kubernetes cluster on your laptop for learning and testing.
 It's perfect for trying things out without needing expensive cloud resources.

+### Q: What is kubeconfig?
+**A:** kubeconfig is like your address book for Kubernetes clusters! 📖 It's a file that stores information about clusters, users, and contexts.
+It tells kubectl which cluster to talk to and how to authenticate.
+It's like having a contact list that remembers all your Kubernetes cluster connections.

+### Q: What is a Context in Kubernetes?
+**A:** A Context is like choosing which office you want to work in today! 🏢 It combines cluster information, user credentials, and namespace into one convenient setting.
+You can switch between different contexts to work with different clusters or namespaces.
+It's like having different work environments you can switch between.

+### Q: What are Labels in Kubernetes?
+**A:** Labels are like name tags for your Kubernetes objects! 🏷️ They're key-value pairs that you attach to objects to organize and select them.
+You can use labels to group related objects or find specific ones.
+It's like putting colored stickers on your files to organize them.

+### Q: What are Selectors in Kubernetes?
+**A:** Selectors are like search filters for your Kubernetes objects! 🔍 They use labels to find and group objects.
+For example, a ReplicaSet uses a selector to find all Pods with matching labels.
+It's like using a search engine to find all files with a specific tag.

+### Q: What are Annotations in Kubernetes?
+**A:** Annotations are like sticky notes on your Kubernetes objects! 📝 They store metadata that doesn't affect how Kubernetes manages the object.
+They're used for documentation, tooling, or storing information for external systems.
+It's like having notes that explain or describe your objects.

 ---